46tcampbell/rock-paper-scissors/README.md

     Write the code for your playRound function to console.log a string value representing the round winner, such as: “You lose!
 Paper beats Rock”.
     Increment the humanScore or computerScore variable based on the round winner.

+Step 6: Write the logic to play the entire game (write a function named playGame that calls playRound to play 5 rounds, keeps track of the scores and declares a winner at the end.)

+    Create a new function named playGame.
+    Move your playRound function and score variables so that they’re declared inside of the new playGame function Play 5 rounds by calling playRound 5 times.
+    Declare winner after 5 rounds.